 Access to an invaluable medical resource

-Since the cells in cord blood haven’t been exposed to potentially harmful factors impacting stem cells collected later in life, saving the pristine cells moments after your baby is born could prove to be an invaluable medical resource for your family in the future.
+Since these cells haven’t been exposed to potentially harmful factors impacting stem cells collected later in life, saving the pristine cells moments after your baby is born could prove to be an invaluable medical resource for your family in the future.

 What Is Cord Blood Used For Today?